National Commission for Transitional Justice (Syria)

 The National Commission for Transitional Justice (الهيئة الوطنية للعدالة الانتقالية) is a Syrian governmental body tasked with addressing past human rights violations, ensuring accountability, and supporting national reconciliation.
-The Commission was established in 2025 to contribute to justice and healing in the aftermath of the Assad regime's abuses.
+The Commission was established in 2025 to contribute to justice and healing in the aftermath of the fall of the Ba'athist-led regime.

 Background

 Following years of conflict and systemic human rights violations during the Syrian civil war, calls intensified for a national mechanism to address the legacies of past abuses.
 Transitional justice emerged as a key demand of victims' groups, civil society organizations, and international bodies seeking accountability and reconciliation.

 Establishment

 The commission was established on 17 May 2025 by Decree No. 20 of the year 2025, issued by President Ahmed al-Sharaa.
 Abdulbaset Abdullatif was appointed as head of the commission and was given a deadline of 30 days from the date of the decree to form a working team and draft the internal regulations necessary for the functioning of the commission.

 UN High Commissioner for Human Rights, Volker Türk, welcomed the formation of the commission and said that its formation is an integral step towards building a better future for all Syrians.

 The European Union welcomed the formation of the commission, calling it an important step towards the comprehensive justice and truth which the Syrian people deserve.